 Can You Swim With Brow Lamination?

 Yes, you can swim with brow lamination.
-However, it’s best to avoid water for the first 24 hours after lamination to ensure the brows are set properly.
-After that, you can go swimming, but make sure you rinse your brows with fresh water afterward and avoid rubbing them too hard.
+However, avoiding water for the first 24 hours after lamination is best to ensure the brows are correctly set.
+After that, you can go swimming, but rinse your brows with fresh water afterward and avoid rubbing them too hard.

 How Long Does Brow Lamination Last?

-Brow lamination typically lasts for 4-6 weeks, depending on how fast your brow hairs grow and how well you care for them.
-Regularly applying brow oil or serum to keep the hairs nourished can help prolong the lamination effect.
+Brow lamination typically lasts 4-6 weeks, depending on how fast your brow hairs grow and how well you care for them.
+Regularly applying brow oil or serum to nourish the hairs can help prolong the lamination effect.

 Is Brow Lamination Safe for Sensitive Skin?